-As an arts and culture organization, Inspiration Alcona has no direct way to fight the current pandemic except to help reduce the spreading rate of the virus by canceling public meetings.
-So we have shut down all the individual programs and series of sessions that ordinarily would be underway now.
+As an arts and culture organization, Inspiration Alcona has no direct way to fight the current pandemic except to help reduce the spreading rate of the virus by canceling or restricting public meetings.
+So we have shut down most programs and series of sessions.

-Full refunds will be made if these events cannot be held, of course.
+Full refunds will be made if the event cannot be held, of course.

-In addition, we hope to be able to reschedule the Alcona GospelFest
+We also hope to reschedule the Alcona GospelFest

 , originally planned for April 25, to a date in November.